Advertisement

 There is a housing crisis in the UK because not enough homes have been built by successive governments in the last few decades at a time where social housing stock has been sold off to the private sector through Right to Buy or demolished and not replaced.

-The Conservative government has previously targeted 300,000 new homes in England – a 2019 manifesto commitment – but is yet to hit that mark.
-In 2023-24, 235,000 new homes were supplied, but the signs ahead suggest annual delivery could fall.
+The previous Conservative government has previously targeted 300,000 new homes in England – a 2019 manifesto commitment – but failed to hit that mark.
+In 2023-24, 235,00 new homes were supplied, but the signs ahead suggest annual delivery could fall.

-Despite this, Labour has committed to building 1.5 million homes by 2029 with targets to build 370,000 homes annually.
+Despite this, Labour has committed to building 1.5 million homes by 2029, including prioritising social rent homes to ease the demand on the private rented sector in the long-term.

 Meanwhile, areas like Cornwall where tourism has seen a surge in short-term lets through the rise of Airbnb in recent years faces even more pressures on demand.